Ventilios/install-sqlserver-base/README.md

 3. Invoke-Sqlcmd is used to execute SQL Scripts.
 Script contains a check to review if the function is available, if not it will do a fallback to the _Tools\sqlserver_ folder.
 See paragraph Invoke-Sqlcmd for additional notes.

 # Folder and content requirements
 Folder and file structure needs to be followed.
-Expects the following folder structure within a folder (sourcedirectory):
+Expects the following folder structure within a folder:
+* `[Source]` - Folder containing setup, ini and sql-scripts.
-* [Version] - Distinct SQL Server Version for example 2012 or 2019.
+  * `[Version]` - Distinct SQL Server Version for example 2012 or 2019.
 This folder needs the following content for each Version-folder.
     * _ConfigurationFile-MSQ-$sqlenvironment-$sqlversion.ini_ - For example: ConfigurationFile-MSQ-DEV-2019.ini
     * _Configure-SqlServer$sqlversion-$sqlenvironment-Base.sql_ - For example: Configure-SqlServer2019-DEV-Base.sql
     * _SQLServerInstallationImage.iso_ - For example: SQLServer2019-x64-ENU-Dev.iso
-* [Tools] - SQL Server Management Studio setup and or SqlServer PowerShell module content in sqlserver-folder.
+  * `[Tools] `- SQL Server Management Studio setup and or SqlServer PowerShell module content in sqlserver-folder.
-* [Functions] - Contains helper functions for the installation script: Get-IniContent.ps1 and Install-HelperFunctions.ps1.
+* `[Functions]` - Contains helper functions for the installation script: Get-IniContent.ps1 and Install-HelperFunctions.ps1.
-* [Root of the folder] - Will contain Install-SqlServer-Base.ps1 file and log-files will be written into this folder.
+* `[Root of the folder]` - Will contain Install-SqlServer-Base.ps1 file and log-files will be written into this folder.

+_Sample folder structure:_
+[Parent]
+|- [Source]
+|-- [2016]
+|-- [2019]
+|-- [Tools]
+|- [Functions]
+\\- Install-SqlServer-Base.ps1

 # Options to get Invoke-Sqlcmd working
 Online install: Install-Package -module sqlserver